 Simplify to maximize response rate and reduce work

 Once you have a well-designed goal, remember to keep things simple when designing your survey.
 Too many questions or overly complex questions can confuse participants and make them less likely to complete your survey.

 Survey fatigue can also be an issue if too much time is required for participants, so keeping your surveys concise and relevant will reduce participant fatigue and increase response rates.

 Structure your survey to avoid bias and priming

-The main reason for having these questions at the end of the survey is two-folded;
+These questions are at the end of the survey for two main reasons:

 Optimizing survey design for insight generation